sudar/bright-light/README.md

 *   Easy integration with couple of Plugins
 *   HTML5 features

-## Version

-Current version of the theme is 2.0.

 ## Home page

 The theme's homepage can be found at http://sudarmuthu.com/wordpress/bright-light, where you will get latest updates about the theme.

+## Changelog

+The current stable version of the theme is 2.1.
+The development version is 2.2.pre, which will become 2.2

+### 2.2.pre (dev version)
+- Removed specific CSS used in my site
+- Cleaned up readme and removed dead links

+### 2.1
+- Merged html5 branch into master

+### 2.0
+- Started adding html5 features in a separate branch
+- Initial release

 ## Copyright and License